euangeleo/aircraft-seat/data/electrical.md

 ### Center armrest in-flight entertainment controls

 Observations
-* The controlers in the armrests are marked: PCU (passenger control unit?)
+* The controllers in the armrests are marked: PCU (passenger control unit?)
 MFR P/N RD-AX6530-E1 S/N 00871 MFG DATE 08 '9(1?)
 Matsushita Electric Industrial Co, Ltd.
+* Fasteners: There is one fastener holding each PCU in place.
+It appears to be a 2.5mm hex-head screw, but perhaps because the interior of the head was somewhat worn, a Torx T10 worked best for moving it.
+* There is a fixed lip on the rear side of the PCU that hooks into the aperture that the PCU sits in; when the screw fastener is loosened and the tongue rotates into the body of the PCU, that end of the PCU (the front end, away from a passenger) can be pulled/rotated outward, and the rearward end can be slid forward and out of the aperture in the armrest. ([video loosening/tightening fastener](../media/221-PCU-latch-loosen-tighten.m4v), [video removing PCU](../media/222-PCU-panel-remove-insert.m4v))
 * NOTE: The controls that are on the IFE panel are: volume up; volume down; channel up; channel down; light toggle; attendant call; attendant call clear;
 * LEFT SEAT PCU: five conductors going to each unit (the connector has space for six conductors, but one conductor appears not to have contacts in the receptacle; there is no friction/resistance to a test pin when it is inserted), three conductors going out to audio jack
 * audio jack is two-bayonet style, not 1/8" stereo